mirobot/mirobot-chassis/README.md

  - mirobot_chassis_lasercut.pdf / .dxf / .svg - these files are the laser-cuttable outlines laid out for cutting as pdf, svg and dxf file types

 These designs are currently designed to be cut from 3mm MDF board.

+This repository is in a state of development, see the [releases](https://github.com/bjpirt/mirobot-chassis/releases) for known good snapshots.
+No guarantees are made - laser cut at your own risk!

 Licensing
 =========